Theakayuki/Backend-knex-practice/README.md

 Completed will not be addressed in this exercise.

+It is recommended to branch off of master and create a new branch for each attempt.
+So that you can return to start and make a new branch easily.

 1. Add the **GET** (all) endpoint. expecting a array, status `200 if good`
 2. Add the **POST** endpoint. expecting a object, status `201 if good`, and `400 if bad body`